benawad/benawad.com/content/blog/scraping-recipes-from-websites/index.md

 ---
-title: How to Scrape Recipes from Websites
+title: Scraping Recipes from Websites
-description: Explaining how I built an importer to extract recipe content from HTML
+description: How I built an importer to extract recipes from HTML.
 date: 2020-05-11
 ---